andresteingress/andresteingress.github.io/_posts/2017-09-29-java-9-modules.md

 * Better maintenance of large applications and libraries/frameworks due to enforcement of strong encapsulation and explicit module dependency declaration
 * Security improvements
-* Improved application performance as types in modules can be detected much faster based on their exported packages
+* Improved application performance as types in modules can be detected much faster based on their package
 * Enable the JDK and SE to scale down for use in small computing devices and cloud deployments

 ### Class Loaders